Andricus lignicola

 Cola-nut galls develop as a chemically induced distortion of leaf axillary or terminal buds on pedunculate oak (Quercus robur) or sessile oak (Quercus petraea) trees, caused by the agamic gall wasp Andricus lignicola (Hartig, 1840) which lays single eggs within leaf buds using their ovipositor.
 A previous name or synonym for the species A. lignicola is A. lignicolus and A. venheurni.

 The physical appearance of the galls

-The galls are found in small groups, which however do not coalesce, helping to prevent mis-identification with the oak marble gall (Andricus kollari), in addition the shape is ovoid rather than spherical and it is scaly rather than smooth.
+The galls are found in small groups, which however do not coalesce, distinguishing them from the oak marble gall (Andricus kollari); in addition the shape is ovoid rather than spherical and the surface is scaly rather than smooth.
 It grows up to about 10 x 8 mm and is at first green, rapidly changing to grey-brown, with light red patches where the original bud scales have separated.
 It is hard and firm, but does not always persist on the tree for very long.
 Once the imago has emerged a small circular hole is apparent.